mrblonde91/Refactoring-In-Action/README.md

 It's much more simple and self explanatory than what we'd end up with in C# however there is an additional benefit which can be illustrated with the creation of a record in C#.

 ## Business logic
-Business logic is prone to being messy
+Business logic is prone to being messy, complex conditional logic and methods that grow as issues arise are standard in industry standard code.
+This is
 ### C# Example
 For example if we want a method to search for books that are associated with a writer and genre.
 We can put together something like the below LINQ expression.
-It is somewhat functional and isn't very large.
+It is somewhat functional and is not very large.

         public IEnumerable<Book> FindBooksByGenreAndAuthor(List<Book> books,
             string author, Genre genre)